 Get the best value for your (collectable) money

-Once you’ve decided to sell or trade your rare collectible coins, your first priority is getting a good price for them.
-Of course, 300 year old British silver coins will sell for more than modern rare pound coins, but even recent collectible coins can be very valuable to the right buyer.
+Once you’ve decided to sell or trade your rare collectable coins, your first priority is getting a good price for them.
+Of course, 300-year-old British silver coins will sell for more than modern rare pound coins, but even recent collectable coins can be very valuable to the right buyer.

 The key to getting good value for your collection is choosing the right place or agent to sell them.

 Don’t go to a pawn broker!

 No matter what, avoid pawn shops.
 They will give you cash up front, true, but you’ll be lucky to get even a fraction of your collection’s real value.
 Even worse are the many ‘cash for gold and silver’ operations that have popped up in the last ten years or so.
 They will only pay out the ‘scrap’ value for your coins, then happily sell them on for tens or even hundreds of times what they paid you for them.